omporter/Koinrex/README.rst

     $ git push origin feature/water-on-mars

-Once done with the feature development, merge the latest copy of the **master** branch into your feature branch.
+Once done with the feature development, merge the latest copy of the ``master`` branch into your feature branch.
 The reason we do this is because any conflict resolution can be done on the feature branch as opposed to the master branch.
-On your **feature-branch**, run the following command:
+On your ``feature/water-on-mars``, run the following command:

 .. code-block:: guess